athenatingwang/AnalogVolcanoForecast/README.md

 ### GVPmod3WeibsepZuse.jags
 This file contains the JAGS "model" for model M3 in equation (4) in the paper Wang et al. (2022).

+### ReadGVPdata.R
+This file reads all the data files for the empirical analogues saved in the folder "HoloceneRecords".
+These data files are obtained from the Smithsonian Institution's GVP catalogue.

+## Fitting models M1, M2, and M3 to the empirical analogues
+#### Run the R code in "ReadGVPdata.R" to read all the GVP data first

+## Using eruption records with minimum VEI 3